 Learn about our editorial policies

 This article has been archived.
-We will no longer be updating it.
+The information contained in it may no longer be accurate, and we will no longer be updating it.
 For our most up-to-date information, please visit our perimenopause information here.

 I've read that abnormal bleeding is the most common symptom of endometrial cancer, but doesn't every perimenopausal woman have abnormal bleeding?
 How do I know when to mention it to my doctor?
 I'm afraid he'll say, "Of course you have abnormal bleeding; you're going through menopause," and I'll feel like an idiot.

 You're right that irregular bleeding is typical during perimenopause and that it's a common warning sign of gynecological cancer.
 The fact that you're in perimenopause does not mean you can't also have cervical, ovarian, vaginal, endometrial, or uterine cancer too.
 In fact, many of these cancers become most prevalent between ages 45 and 65.
 But it's also true that most irregular bleeding is not a sign of cancer.
 Only your doctor can assure you that your current bleeding pattern is no big deal.
 Depending on your particular situation, your doctor will likely do a pelvic exam and run some blood tests, and maybe request a biopsy or an ultrasound.
 You may also be asked to wait a few weeks or months to see if the abnormal pattern continues before you have more tests.